 Showcasing neo-gothic spires and decorative flourishes, the gorgeous Natural History Museum was built as a ‘cathedral to nature,’ and nowhere is this more apparent than in the echoingly immense Hinzte Hall at the main entrance.
 Once the home to African elephant specimens and jaw-dropping casts of a Triceratops and Diplodocus, the museum’s main hall now floats the real skeleton of a blue whale high above visitors’ heads.
 Though no longer in the entry hall, you can still find dinosaurs here, such as the first fossil ever found from a T. rex.
 Other natural treasures in the museum’s collection of over 80 million specimens and samples include the world's largest collection of colored diamonds, which can be found in the Vaults.

 Royal Museums Greenwich

 Royal Museums Greenwich is a group of four museums in the green and peaceful southeast London neighborhood of Greenwich.
 The historic complex, a UNESCO's World Heritage site, includes the National Maritime Museum; the Queen's House art gallery; the Royal Observatory (where you can stand on the famous Prime Meridian line); and the world’s last tea clipper ship, the Cutty Sark.
 The area also boasts postcard-perfect vistas of London’s skyline from across the Thames.
-Though some of the attractions are free (such as entry to the National Maritime Museum and the Queen's House), some attractions are ticketed, such as entry to the Royal Observatory, which currently cost £13.50 online.
+Though some of the attractions are free (such as entry to the National Maritime Museum and the Queen's House), some attractions are ticketed, such as entry to the Royal Observatory, which cost £14.40 online (as of July 2019).